 Love is love.

-Just 37% of Tinder users state that race or ethnicity is a critical factor when deciding whether or not to date someone.
+Just 37% of Tinder members state that race or ethnicity is a critical factor when deciding whether or not to date someone.
 This figure increases significantly for Bumble users, who come in at 53% and Hinge users, who come in at 63%.

 Follow your heart.

-More than 2 out of 3 (70%) of Tinder users are very open to the idea of having an interracial relationship.
+More than 2 out of 3 (70%) of Tinder members are very open to the idea of having an interracial relationship.
 That’s nearly 15% higher than non-Tinder users, who came in at just 56%.

 The Tinder community has spoken: it’s time for an Interracial Couple Emoji.
 Let’s join hands, stand together and #RepresentLove.